-When the crème patisserie has gone cold, flavour
+When the crème patisserie has cooled down, flavor

-it with a few drops of rose water and a drop of pink colouring and simply fill
+it with a few drops of rose water and a drop of pink coloring and simply fill

 your puffs with the cream.

-If using chocolate flavour you can add cocoa powder or melted dark
+If using chocolate flavor you can add cocoa powder or melted dark chocolate.

 When it has set, pipe some icing between the two buns.